DNM1008/Computer-Vision/readme.md

   of coordinates
 - `debug.py` is used for testing, ignore this.

+In `/ModelsYolo/python/dev/` there should be the GUI apps, although they are all in 1 file so not ideal.
+Probably good to have them around though.

 In `/ModelsYolo/python/app/` there should be the final GUI apps.

+- The folder is broken up to `src`, `data` and `conf`.
+What goes where should be self-explanatory.
+  - Yolov8l.pt and the theme are modular from the main apps, so a little bit more modular
+  - Could look into modularise the python applications, though would need to wait until the final specs.
 - `count_live.py` takes `count_video.py` and modifies it so that it takes a live feed from an IP security camera instead of a static file.
 - Working on a coordinate app as well.